-Rachael Maxon is a first-year Ph.D. student specializing in Ancient Near Eastern art and archaeology.
-She received her B.A in Classics and Art History from Cornell College with an emphasis on archaeology, and her M.A. in Art History from the University of Iowa.
+Rachael Maxon is a Ph.D. student specializing in Ancient Near Eastern art and archaeology.
+She received her B.A in Classics and Art History from Cornell College with an emphasis in archaeology, and her M.A. in Art History from the University of Iowa.
 She has also received a M.A. in History from Midwestern State University and a TEFL certificate from University of Toronto.
-For her Ph.D. research, Rachael is focused on the art and archaeology of the Persian empire, and in particular the site of Susa and the rule of Darius I. The complex relationship between politics, art, memory, myth, and identity are central to the artistic program under Darius I and Rachael’s future research will explore the connections between these fields and Darius’ individual and socio-economic goals.
+She has participated in archaeological excavations in Greece, and spoken at several conferences including ASOR.
+Her primary research has been the Prehistoric and Bronze Age Mediterranean.
+For her Ph.D. research, Rachael is focused on the art and archaeology of the Achaemenid Persian empire, especially Darius I, and is presently studying the complex interrelationship between issues of place, memory, myth, identity, and reception in relation to the later Achaemenid rulers.